miikande/flic_service/README.md

-# light_service
+# Flic service
-A simple server application to manage lights, and possibly some other IoT devices, too
+A simple server application to manage Flic button evens, and possibly some other IoT devices, too 🤷‍♂️